![]() |

 "Was in Gordon, then switched to Castle when housemastership offered.
 Not particularly pleasant in the harsh mid-1960s although I'm sure he mellowed." ...Stephen Rayner 66-73;

 "Good teacher, strict and remote.
-Had a reputation for handing out a 'D' for the slightest provocation." ...Paul Nicholson 70-74;
+Had a reputation for handing out a 'D' at the slightest provocation." ...Paul Nicholson 70-74;

 Bob Foulds - Biology, Wine Appreciation;